 Pros

 • Save on interest costs.
 You can transfer your existing balance to a new card and get a low or 0% interest rate for a while.
-This will almost always be lower than the interest rate you're currently paying and will save you money on interest charges.
+This will almost always be lower than the interest rate you're currently paying.

 • Pay off debt faster.
-By not paying interest (or paying a much lower rate), you should be able to get rid of your balance a lot faster.
+By not paying interest you should be able to get rid of your balance a lot faster.

-• Complimentary extras.
+• Perks and extras.
 If you want to use the card after you have paid off your balance, perks like credit card travel insurance or rewards could help you get more value out of the card in the long run.

 Cons